Taubenstrohhalm/test-python-ci-cd/docs/source/index.rst

-.. rehome documentation master file, created by sphinx-quickstart on Fri Jun 18 10:09:27 2021.
+..
+REhome documentation master file, created by sphinx-quickstart on Fri Jun 18 12:15:03 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rehome's documentation!
+Welcome to REhome's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   Introduction
+   WebApp